saurabharch/piquette/README.md

 ## Deployment

-Run `npm run release` to rebuild the site in the public/ folder, merge to master.
+* Run `npm run release` to rebuild the site in the public/ folder
+* Increment the `SITE_VERSION` in the travis file
+* Merge to master
+* Re-run build
+* Run update script on the box